 Remember to register your #ErasmusDays event as part of the official programme!

-- Fill in the event form on the erasmusdays.eu website in English or in your own language.
+Fill in the event form on the ErasmusDays website in English or in your own language.

-- Section 05: Enter the website and/or the social media channels of your project or organisation here.
+- Also enter the website and/or the social media channels of your project or organisation in this section.

 ErasmusDays is an excellent opportunity to gain visibility and spread information about your project.
 For this reason, you should also provide the contact details of your project or organisation and links to it.
 Others may be inspired by your project, so links help them to find the source of the information.

 You can use the shared #ErasmusDays communication materials for your event.
-You can also use the official logo of the event, set up an email signature or add a banner to the website.
-If you wish, you can also have posters made of the shared material.
+You can for example use the official logo of the event, social media banners, posters, flyers and templates in your communication.

 #ErasmusDays on social media